friction2d/friction2d.github.io/_drafts/friction-095.md

   * Will auto save project after X time, should be combined with backup on save
   * Note that some actions/changes in Friction will not trigger document changed, this will be worked on for the next release

+#### Notes

+ * Auto save without auto backup is not recommended, you might end up with corrupted project files
+ * Project files with gradients might trigger modified project on load

 ### Scene dialog

 The scene dialog now support resolution and frame rate presets.